 Each age group has a defined focus

-- Our 3-4 year olds are still very self-centered and team-building activities play a large part in their development.
+- Preschool Dance: Our 3- to 5‑year-olds are still very self-centered and team-building activities play a large part in their development.

-- The 5-6 year olds are bursting with social needs!
-We continue with more development of tap and ballet vocabulary, and offer introductios to jazz, hip hop and lyrical/contemporary.
+- Primary Dance: Our 6- and 7‑year-olds are bursting with social needs!
+We continue with more development of tap and ballet vocabulary, and offer introductions to jazz, hip hop and lyrical/contemporary.
 Dance class etiquette becomes a part of the weekly lesson plans.

-Click to expand for technique description, classes offered, age and skill requirements, and dress code
+Click to expand for technique description, classes, age and skill requirements, and dress code

-Our primary group is eager to show you what they can do so we give them the opportunity to shine!
+Our 6- and 7‑year-olds are eager to show you what they can do so we give them the opportunity to shine!
 Ballet and tap basics and their relationship with the music are the focus.